broadchenf/Slideseq/BeadSeq Code/ReadMe.txt

 If you are making your own pucks, read the Puck Processing section.

 *********PUCK PROCESSING************
-Pucks are processed using the Puck_X_Pipeline.mat script.
+Pucks are processed using the Puck_X_Pipeline_Production.mat script.
 Parameters in the preamble must be altered, as follows:

 ***INPUTS***
 PythonPath: If you are using NMFReg, this should point to your python executable.
 If you are not running NMFReg with the pipeline, this variable has no effect.